What is Material Handling? Principles, Benefits & Equipment

 How is a Materials Handling System Implemented Throughout the Supply Chain?

-From manufacturing to distribution, material handling is key to ensure your materials and goods are safely transported from one stage of the supply chain to the next.
+From manufacturing to distribution, materials handling is key to ensure your materials and goods are safely transported from one stage of the supply chain to the next.

-Here’s how material handling is implemented in the supply chain:
+Here’s how materials handling is implemented in the supply chain:

 10 Material Handling Principles to Streamline Your Operations

 2. Standardization: Standardize your process and equipment to achieve predictable results while considering flexibility.
-For example, if you have boxes of the same size, your team should anticipate future changes regarding box sizes, so you can choose equipment that can efficiently transport smaller or larger boxes in the future.
+For instance, if you have boxes of the same size, your team should anticipate future changes regarding box sizes so you can choose equipment that can efficiently transport smaller or larger boxes in the future.

-7. System: Integrate tracking tools so you can quickly identify materials and products at every stage of the system.
+Integrate tracking tools and integrated software so you can quickly identify materials and products at every stage of the system.

-10. Life Cycle Cost: Utilize a comprehensive analysis of life cycle costs on material handling equipment to ensure durability and sustainability.
-Consider different criteria, including programming, installation, setup, operation, repair and maintenance, reuse value and disposal.
+10. Life Cycle Cost: Utilize a comprehensive analysis of life cycle costs on materials handling equipment to ensure durability and sustainability.
+Consider different criteria, including programming, installation, setup, operation, repair and maintenance and reuse value and disposal.

 How Modula’s Solutions Contribute To A Seamless Material Handling Process